 The presence of trees offers many benefits, and yet they can cause significant harm if they fail.
-It is the role inspecting arborists to identify potential failures in advance of them happening and specify measures to reduce the threat of harm.
-Too much caution results in trees being lost prematurely through removal, and their full potential to deliver benefits is compromised; too little caution and the potential for harm escalates beyond an acceptable level.
-The challenge for duty holders (those with responsibility for trees) and advising arborists is to find a sensible and practical balance between maximizing tree benefits minimizing tree threats.
+It is the role of inspecting arborists to identify potential failures in advance of them happening and specify measures to reduce the threat of harm.
+Too much caution results in trees being lost prematurely through removal, and their full potential to deliver benefits is compromised; too little and the potential for harm escalates upwards towards becoming intolerable.
+The challenge for duty holders and advising arborists, is to find a sensible and practical balance between maximising tree benefits whilst minimising tree threats.
+Quite rightly, reducing the harm that trees cause has been a primary driver of arboricultural research thinking, and practical development in recent decades.

-In practical terms, technological advances in non-invasive equipment for investigating internal structural integrity have been very useful.
-Techniques using thermal imaging, ultrasound, and microdrills add another layer of detail to supplement visual tree assessment.

-However, with the benefit of new techniques come extra costs, because the equipment is comparatively expensive, and training and experience are essential to reliably interpret the complex information.
+In practical terms, technological advances non-invasive equipment investigating internal structural integrity have been very useful.
+Techniques using thermal imaging, ultrasound microdrills, add another layer of detail to supplement visual tree assessment.
+However, with that benefit comes extra because the equipment comparatively expensive, and training and experience are essential to reliably interpret the complex information.

-with these ln tandem practical developments, the theory of tree risk management has also moved on at pace, taking a lead from trends in the more industrialized sectors.
-This has resulted in a focus on increasingly complex ways of assessing risk, with methods emerging of a qualitative nature (using terms such as high, medium, and low risk) and a quantitative nature (using numbers to quantify the risk).
+In tandem with these practical developments, the theory of tree risk management has also moved on at pace, taking a lead from trends in the more industrialised sectors.
+This has resulted in a focus on increasingly complex ways of assessing risk, with methods emerging of a qualitative nature (using terms such as high, medium and low risk) and a quantitative nature (using numbers to quantify the risk).
 However, these methods originate from the uniform conditions found in factories where repetitive and identical processes prevail.
 Unfortunately, these do not seem to have transferred very well to the highly individual world of trees, where little is standard and extreme variation is normal.
-This variability makes it very difficult to reliably and consistently assess the level of risk using these conventional approaches, which can result in overcautious management specifications.
+This variability makes it effectively impossible to reliably and consistently assess the level of risk using these conventional approaches, which can result in over-cautious management specifications.

-Hand in hand with the availability of modern technical equipment advanced methodologies comes the pressure to use them.
-For most arborists, despite that pressure being subtle, it nonetheless presents a very real anxiety: if they do not use the most current, complex. expensive methods and available, are they going to be vulnerable to criticism in the event of a tree failure and end up in court?
-Indeed, many of these options are now so complicated that they demand highly specialized skills, which realistically puts them out of reach for the majority of arborists involved in the daily routine of tree management.
-Of course, the ISA BMP Tree Risk Assessment goes some considerable way to advocate that advanced assessment would only be justified where additional information is needed, but the threshold at which that need is triggered remains a difficult area.
+Hand in hand with the availability of modern technical equipment and advanced methodologies comes pressure to use it.
+For most arborists, despite that pressure being subtle, it nonetheless presents a very real anxiety; if they do not use the most current, complex and expensive methods available, are they going to be vulnerable to criticism in the event of a tree failure ending up in court?
+Indeed, many of these options are now so complicated that they demand highly specialised skills, which realistically puts them out of reach as tools for the majority of the arborists involved in the daily routine of tree management!